jannefiluren/IcanProj.jl/vic_param_info.md

 Link for information about the [vegetation parameter file](http://vic.readthedocs.io/en/vic.4.2.d/Documentation/VegParam/)

+1: gridcel - Identifier (jmg: clear what this should be)

+2: Nveg - Number of vegetation classes in a grid cell (jgm: irrelevant)

+3: veg_class - Identifier (jmg: clear what this should be)

+4: Cv - Fraction of area covered by a specific vegetation class (jmg: clear what this should be)

+5: root_depth1 - Root depth for first layer (jmg: ???)

+6: root_depth2 - Root depth for second layer (jmg: ???)

+7: root_frac1 - Fraction of roots for first layer (jmg: ???)

+8: root_frac2 - Fraction of roots for second layer (jmg: ???)

+9-10: lai - Monthly leaf area index values

 ## Vegetation library file

 Link for information about the [vegetation library file](http://vic.readthedocs.io/en/vic.4.2.d/Documentation/VegLib/)

+[Here](https://github.com/jmgnve/IcanProj.jl/blob/master/data/veglib_param_example) is an example of a vegetation library file.